FREQUENTLY ASKED QUESTIONS ABOUT PAULOWNIA

 Do you have payment options?

 WPI has several different ways to pay.
 If you order online you can go thru the PayPal checkout.
-You do not need a PayPay account to use the checkout.
-Other options are Check – Money Order – Cashiers Check – Mastercard, Visa, Discover, American Express and PayPal ([email protected]).
-Call 1-800-615-7306, or email [email protected] or [email protected]
+You do not need a PayPal account to use the checkout.
+Other options are Check – Money Order – Cashiers Check – Mastercard, Visa, Discover, American Express and PayPal (firstname.lastname@example.org).
+Call 1-800-615-7306, or email email@example.com or firstname.lastname@example.org

 Placing an order early, also gives you the option to make monthly payments until your order is paid off prior to shipping.
 If you order early you can secure your order with a 25% deposit and pay the balance at a later date with check or credit card.
 International orders via wire transfer, credit card, or PayPal.